|

 From the French “dalles”, which means “slab”, the Dells is home to unique geological features made of ancient Cambrian sandstone.
 In many places, the sandstone layers look like pancake stacks.
 It’s easy to see why the French used the word “dalles” to describe the area.

-Although The Dells was formed during the last ice age 15,000 years ago, the rock itself is much older (510–520 million years ago, when Wisconsin was at the bottom of a sea).
+Although The Dells were formed during the last ice age 15,000 years ago, the rock itself is much older (510–520 million years ago, when Wisconsin was at the bottom of a sea).

 Approximately 19,000 years ago, a nearby glacier melted to create a lake comparable in size to Utah’s Great Salt Lake.
 The remains of the glacier served as a dam for the lake, but when it too finally melted, a catastrophic flood cut deep, narrow gorges and unusual rock formations into the sandstone.
 This is what we now see today.